 The amount of greenhouse gas emissions (electricity and natural gas) from our utility monitored operations for Fiscal 2020* were:

 We do not currently measure our Scope 3 greenhouse gas emissions.

 We are evaluating methods to capture other sources of Scope 1 and 2 greenhouse gas emissions but believe these are significantly less than those provided above with the exception of transportation-related greenhouse gases.

 A majority of our greenhouse gas emission sources are from off-site electricity generation with a lesser extent coming from on-site natural gas consumption.
 As a result, a majority of our greenhouse gas emission pollutants are carbon dioxide with insignificant emissions of nitric oxide and methane.

-We work to continually improve our environmental performance and promptly evaluate, prepare for and manage new environmental aspects of our business through our EFEC and Sustainable by Design initiatives (American Home Furnishings Alliance).
+We work to continually improve our environmental performance and promptly evaluate, prepare for and manage new environmental aspects of our business through our EFEC initiatives (American Home Furnishings Alliance).

-Our World Headquarters and Dayton, Tennessee Innovation Center are Leadership in Energy and Environmental Design (LEED) Silver Certified from the U.S. Green Building Council and we are currently constructing two additional buildings (LZB Dayton Innovation Center and England Headquarters) that we expect to receive LEED designation.
+Our World Headquarters and Dayton, Tennessee Innovation Center are Leadership in Energy and Environmental Design (LEED) Silver Certified from the U.S. Green Building Council; we are currently applying for LEED Certifications for our new England Headquarters.

 We recently enhanced our monitoring capabilities by entering a partnership with a third-party specialist for utility bill management, strategic energy sourcing and utilization of a comprehensive energy and sustainability data management system.